MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_setup_desfire_light_environment.md

 | Notes | *1) a Limited Credit value of 111 is defined and a free access on read value is granted |
 |       | *2) the TransactionMAC file is created with **enabled** CommitReaderId feature |
 |       | *3) this Standard file is the storage place for a **File Control Information (FCI)** template |

+## Key values

+All application keys (5 keys) are AES keys with default value = '00000000000000000000000000000000h'.
+During a tag personalization all keys should get changed to individual keys.